microsoft/hlsl-specs/proposals/0021-root-signature-in-clang.md

 into metadata to express the layout and things like static sampler, root flags, space and NumDescriptors in LLVM IR.

-CGHLSLRuntime will generate metadata to link the global variable as root signature for given entry function.
+CGHLSLRuntime will generate metadata to link the metadata as root signature for given entry function.

 For case compile to a standalone root signature blob, the